-The proposed changes are to delete the category of Principal Technical Advisor 14 and add a new category of principal advisor or principal officer or principal investigator or team leader (aligns with EPA salary band 18).
-Project Leader is expanded to Project Leader or senior advisor 1 or senior compliance officers and senior compliance investigators (EPA salary band 17); and senior advisor is expanded to senior advisor 2 or senior officer or senior investigator (EPA salary band 16 - note the senior officer and investigator roles in band differ to those in band 17, which are compliance focused).
+The proposed changes are to delete the category of Principal Technical Advisor14 and add a new category of principal advisor or principal officer or principal investigator or team leader (aligns with EPA salary band 18).
+Project Leader is expanded to Project Leader or senior compliance officers and senior compliance investigators (EPA salary band 17); and senior advisor is expanded to senior advisor or senior officer or senior investigator (EPA salary band 16 - note the senior officer and investigator roles in band 16 differ to those in band 17, which are compliance focused).
 Advisor is expanded to advisor or officer or investigator (EPA salary band 15).
 These changes to the cost categories will make the EPA's charges more transparent for fee payers.

-We are also proposing to remove the rate charged for those with the delegated authority to determine whether to accept a decommissioning plan.
+We are also proposing to remove the rate charged for those with the authority to accept a decommissioning plan.
 This rate was established to allow the EPA to adequately recover costs of new functions introduced in the Exclusive Economic Zone and Continental Shelf (Environmental Effects-Decommissioning Plans) Regulations 2021.
-Once the other charge-out rates are brought up to date, a specific rate will not be required for accepting decommissioning plans.
+Once the other chargeout rates are brought up to date, a specific rate will not be required for accepting decommissioning plans.